Finance tips and training

 - Create a budget, knowing how much income you have is essential.

 - Look out for shops, services, restaurants and bars offering student discounts.
 Don’t get caught up in sales, spend on what is essential and put the rest into an emergency fund.

 - Buy own brand products - we have found most students can't actually tell the difference when tested.

 - Shop for food on a full stomach – that way you're less likely to impulse buy.

 - Buy second-hand text books online or from students in the year above.

 - Take advantage of buy one get one free offers in supermarkets.
 Bulk buying with friends will also save money.

 - Cut utility bills by getting advice on how to save energy.
 For useful tips, see the Energy Saving Trust

-- Try to cook more than one meal at a time and freeze the leftover food for another day.
+- Try to cook more than one meal at a time, then freeze leftovers.

 - Only take out the amount of cash you've budgeted to spend on a night out.